f5devcentral/f5-agility-labs-ddos/docs/class7/bados/module1.rst

 Set up the DoS profile
 ^^^^^^^^^^^^^^^^^^^^^^
-In the section you will create a DoS profile with **Behavioral Detection and Analysis** enabled, and attach the DoS profile to the virtual server.
+In the section you will create a DoS profile with **Behavioral Detection and Analysis** enabled and attach the DoS profile to the virtual server.

 1. Using Chromium Browser on the |xj|, open a tab to the GUI on bigip01 (https://10.1.10.245).

-If prompted for default keyring password from client workstation use the password associated with the f5student account.
+   ..
+TIP:: If prompted for default keyring password from client workstation use the password associated with the f5student account

 2. Navigate to **Security ›› DoS Protection : Protection Profiles**
 3. Select **Create**.
 Name your profile **insecureapp1\_dosprofile** and select **Finished**.
 Open your **insecureapp1\_dosprofile** DoS profile.
-4. Click **General Settings** under the **Application Security** heading, then click **Edit All** to the right of **Application Security** on the rightside of the panel.
+4. Click **General Settings** under the Application Security heading, then click **Edit All** on the rightside of the panel.
 This will activate the other sections of the DoS profile.

    |dos-prof-gen-settings-marked|

-   ..
-TIP:: At any point you can save your changes by hitting the **Update** button in the lower left-hand corner

 5. Select **Behavioral & Stress-based Detection** and change **Operation Mode** to **Blocking**.